Frequently Asked Questions

 Many companies will let you start work if you have proof of having completed training.

-For LANTRA, the minimum you need is just the TTMBC unit to start working under supervision, and many companies and agencies will allow the use of the yellow counterpart form as evidence of training completion.
+For LANTRA, we would suggest completing a few classroom courses, as it would depend on the works being completed as to what tickets would be required, and many companies and agencies will allow the use of the yellow counterpart form as evidence of training completion.

 Should you have any issues in evidencing your training, please do contact us.

-For all training that we provide, all assessment results are shared with the candidate at time of assessment completion, so candidates will know if they have passed or failed same-day.
+For all training that we provide, all assessment results are shared with the candidate at time of assessment completion, so candidates will know their result same-day.

 The nature of the courses does mean that we require a minimum number of candidates to book the course to run.
 The reason for this is to make the training financially viable, and to promote a good learning environment.